FredJul/AndroidQuery/README.md

 ```

 ###Initialize the ORM###
-You need to initiate the ORM with a context to make it work properly.
+You need to initialize the ORM with a context to make it work properly.
 A good way to do it is by defining your Application object:
 ```java
 public class App extends Application {